MelissaData/PersonatorConsumer-Python3/README.md

 #### Run Bash Script
 Parameters:
-- --fullname: an input full name
 - --addressline1: an input address line 1
 - --city: an input city
 - --state: an input state
 - --postal: an input postal code
 - --country: an input country
-- --email: an input email
-- --phone: an input phone number

   This is convenient when you want to get results for a specific request in one run instead of testing multiple records in interactive mode.